Welding Gas Cylinder Recertification Costs and Process Guide

 Many suppliers accept exchanges regardless of contents, letting you swap instantly and avoid inspection delays.

-If a cylinder is over ~50 years or fails inspection, scrapping benefits become real: local scrap yards commonly pay about $30 per tank, and you eliminate future liability.
+If a cylinder is very old or fails inspection, scrapping benefits become real.
+Local scrap yards commonly pay about $30 per tank, and you eliminate future liability.

 Evaluate age, service history, and downtime cost.
 Choose exchange for convenience, new tank options for long-term value, or scrapping for unusable, end-of-life cylinders.